-The Pomodoro Technique is a strategy developed by Francesco Cirillo in the late 1980s.
-It is a time management method that utilizes timed intervals, typically 25 minutes in length, separated by short breaks to structure work and maximize productivity.
-The technique is named after the Italian word for “tomato” because Cirillo initially used a tomato-shaped kitchen timer to track his work intervals.
+The Pomodoro Technique Planner is a strategy developed by Francesco Cirillo in the late 1980s.
+It is a time management method, also known as the Pomodoro method, that utilizes timed sessions—typically 25 minutes in length—separated by short breaks to structure work and maximize productivity.
+These 25-minute intervals are called pomodoros.
+The technique is named after the Italian word for “tomato” because Cirillo initially used a tomato-shaped kitchen timer (often referred to as a tomato timer) to track his work intervals.
+For a university student or anyone managing multiple responsibilities, using this technique can help break down larger assignments, such as a blog post or a study session, into manageable tasks and small tasks that are easier to complete, and can boost productivity by encouraging focused work and regular breaks.

 How Does the Pomodoro Technique Work?